When do I apply for admission?

 Do I need to submit a high school transcript?

-Yes, you must submit an official final high school transcript or GED certificate to verify graduation.
-High school performance will only be reviewed if you have less than 30 graded transferable semester hours at the time of review.
+Yes, you must submit an official final high school transcript or an official copy of your high school equivalency exam results to verify graduation.
+High school performance will only be reviewed if you have fewer than 30 graded transferable semester hours at the time of review.
 A high school transcript also can be used to meet the foreign language requirement.

 Are ACT or SAT scores required?